John Fetterman: Early life and education

+Fetterman's ancestors were German-speaking Pennsylvania Dutch; they emigrated from Germany and settled in Pennsylvania in the 17th century.

-Fetterman was born at Reading Hospital in West Reading, Pennsylvania, to Karl and Susan Fetterman, both of whom were 19 years old.
+John Karl Fetterman was born on August 15, 1969 at Reading Hospital in West Reading, Pennsylvania, to Karl and Susan Fetterman, both of whom were 19 years old.
 Eventually they moved to York, Pennsylvania, where Fetterman grew up and his father became a partner at an insurance firm.
 He grew up in an affluent suburb of York, and his parents were conservative Republicans.

 Fetterman has said he had a privileged upbringing.
 He said he "sleepwalked" as a young adult while playing four years of football in college, intending eventually to take over ownership of his father's business.
 In 1991, Fetterman graduated from Albright College, also his father's alma mater, with a bachelor's in finance.
 He also received a Master of Business Administration (MBA) from the University of Connecticut (UConn) in 1993.
 For two years Fetterman worked in Pittsburgh as a risk-management underwriter for Chubb.

 While Fetterman was studying at UConn, his best friend died in a car accident.
 Following the tragedy, Fetterman joined Big Brothers Big Sisters of America, pairing with an eight-year-old boy in New Haven, Connecticut, whose father had died from AIDS and whose mother was slowly dying from the disease.
 During his time as a mentor, Fetterman says he became "preoccupied with the concept of the random lottery of birth", and promised the boy's mother he would continue to look out for her son after she was gone.

-After beginning a corporate career at Chubb, an insurance firm, Fetterman joined the recently founded AmeriCorps in 1995 and was sent to teach Pittsburgh students pursuing their GEDs.
+Fetterman left Chubb in 1995 to join the recently founded AmeriCorps, and was sent to teach Pittsburgh students pursuing their GEDs.
 He later attended Harvard Kennedy School at Harvard University, graduating in 1999 with a Master of Public Policy degree.
 In 2001, Fetterman led the creation of the Braddock Out-of-School-Youth Program, helping local youth earn their GEDs.
 He moved to Braddock in 2004.